 - Make the pecan-caramel layer

-- 6. Put the chopped pecans into a bowl.
+- 6. Place the chopped pecans in a bowl.
 Heat the brown sugar, butter, and salt in a small heavy saucepan until the sugar dissolves.
-Add 1/2 cup of the cream.
-Heat to boil and simmer until the caramel thickens enough to coat the back of a spoon, 1 to 2 minutes.
+Add 1/2 cup cream.
+Heat to a boil and simmer until the caramel thickens enough to coat the back of a spoon, 1 to 2 minutes.

-- 7. Pour half of the caramel over the chopped pecans; mix and then immediately pour over the crumb crust.
+- 7. Pour half the caramel over the chopped pecans and immediately mix to coat the pecans and then scrape them in an even layer over the crumb crust.
 Refrigerate until the caramel sets.
-(Reserve the remaining caramel in the saucepan.)
+Reserve the remaining caramel in the saucepan.